Last updated on October 4th, 2019

 My journey to Singye Dzong was physically demanding so much it was adventurous and spiritually satisfying.
 Once I was there, the bewitching scene of the monastery, under the clear sky, surrounded by mountains, worked as an elixir.

-Kurtoe Singye Dzong can be one of the few places to enjoy unspoiled scenery, and fresh mountain air of Bhutan orchestrated by genuine hospitality of nature.
-However, Singye Dzong isn’t open for foreign tourists.
+Kurtoe Singye Dzong can be one of the few places to enjoy unspoiled scenery, and fresh mountain air of Bhutan orchestrated by the genuine hospitality of nature.
+However, Singye Dzong isn’t open to foreign tourists.
 Even Bhutanese need permits.

-People of Lhuentse have been demanding government to make Singye Dzong open even for tourists.
-However, whether to allow it or not is still on table.
+People of Lhuentse have been demanding the government to make Singye Dzong accessible even for tourists.
+However, whether to allow it or not is still on tables of relevant agencies.
 I was told that research is going on.
-Therefore, until government opens it, tourists cannot visit Singye Dzong.
+Therefore, until it’s officially open, tourists cannot visit Singye Dzong.

 - Tachog Lhakhang – Temple of Bhutan’s 900+ years old Iron Bridge.